Patsy Cline

-During 1962 and 1963, Cline had hits with "She's Got You", "When I Get Through with You", "So Wrong" and "Leavin' on Your Mind".
+During her final years, Cline had hits with "She's Got You", "When I Get Through with You", "So Wrong", and "Leavin' on Your Mind".
 She also toured and headlined shows with more frequency.
-In March 1963, Cline was killed in a plane crash along with country performers Cowboy Copas, Hawkshaw Hawkins and manager Randy Hughes, during a flight from Kansas City, Kansas back to Nashville.
+On March 5, 1963, she was killed in the 1963 Camden PA-24 crash along with country musicians Cowboy Copas and Hawkshaw Hawkins, and manager Randy Hughes, during a flight from Kansas City, Kansas, back to Nashville.

 Since her death, Cline has been cited as one of the most celebrated, respected, and influential performers of the 20th century.
 Her music has influenced performers of various styles and genres.
 She has also been seen as a forerunner for women in country music, being among the first to sell records and headline concerts.
 In 1973, she became the first female performer to be inducted into the Country Music Hall of Fame.
 In the 1980s, Cline's posthumous successes continued in the mass media.
 She was portrayed twice in major motion pictures, including the 1985 biopic Sweet Dreams starring Jessica Lange.
-Several documentaries and stage shows were released during this time, including the 1988 musical Always...Patsy Cline.
-A 1991 box set of her recordings was issued that received critical acclaim.
-Her greatest hits album sold over 10 million copies in 2005.
-In 2011, Cline's childhood home was restored as a museum for visitors and fans to tour.
+Several documentaries and stage shows about her have been made, including the 1988 musical Always...Patsy Cline.
+A 1991 box set of her recordings received critical acclaim.
+Her greatest-hits album sold over 10 million copies in 2005.
+In 2011, Cline's childhood home in Winchester was restored as a museum for visitors and fans to tour.